Poaching is everybody’s business!

 Report Poaching Incidents

-If you witness poaching or destruction of fish habitats, contact the DFO Poaching Alert Network.
+If you witness poaching, destruction of fish habitats, or the disturbance of marine mammals, contact the DFO Poaching Alert Network.
 In doing so, you’ll be assisting the fishery officers and help protect marine resources.

 There are two ways to send us information:

 - From your computer or a mobile device, using the online form.
 The form also allows you to submit photos.
 The information will then be sent to a fishery officer.